rubyworks/enumargs/README.md

 Windows users use 'ruby setup.rb all'.

-== COPYING
+### COPYRIGHTS

+Enumargs is copyrighted open source software.

     Copyright (c) 2004 Rubyworks

-This program is distributed under the terms of the *BSD-2-Clause* license.
+This program is distributed under the terms of the **BSD-2-Clause** license.

 See LICENSE file for details.